It’s been kind of an odd spring out west. Colorado weather has been drunk, and I’ve been waiting for the rock to dry out for a few days.

 Some people love the early stages of a romantic relationship, but I exercise the same caution when I meet guys for the first time.
 The simple truth of the matter is: I’m afraid of having the rug pulled from under me again.
 So, I enjoy the high but I don’t lose myself entirely to the moment because that would mean lowering defenses I’ve built.

 Maybe there is a reason why there are so many gaps between potential loves.
-I’m trying to remember that all things good are going to be worth the wait, and in the meantime, I can pursue my passions.
-I’ve reached a point this year where could-be boyfriends and pseudo-relationships became less of an interest to me, but as much as I back away from the honest conversations, I crave them.
-Just like a bold climb, part of the scariness is beautiful, and we wish for it.
+I try to remind myself that all things good are going to be worth the wait, and I can pursue my passions in the meantime.
+I’ve reached a point this year where could-be boyfriends and pseudo-relationships became much less of an interest to me, but as much as I back away from the honest conversations, I crave them.
+Just like a bold climb, part of the scariness is beautiful.

 And if something is good, why not go for it?